apphud/docs/docs/promo-offers.md

 You decide the criteria for which subscribers qualify for an offer.
 In your app, the details of the offers you set up in App Store Connect will appear in the `discounts` array in `SKProduct` object.

-Once user decided to redeem promotional offer, call a method from Apphud SDK to generate a signature:
+Once a customer decided to redeem promotional offer, call a method from Apphud SDK to generate a signature:

 ```swift
 @available(iOS 12.2, *)